joeljames/java-exercise-service/README.md

 # Java Exercise Service
 This project is a basic jersey project skeleton.
-I am using ivy package manager to pull down project dependencies.
+I wll be using ivy package manager to pull down project dependencies.
 I will be using Eclipse editor, and will be running this project using Jetty.

 ## Prerequisite